rafa-garcia/plex-webhook/README.md

 python -m pytest --cov=src --cov-report=html
 ```

-Test files are located in the `tests/` directory and mirror the structure of the `src/` directory:
+Test files are located in the `tests/` directory and mirror the structure of the `src/` directory.
-- `test_app.py`: Tests for Flask routes and application logic
-- `test_imdb.py`: Tests for IMDb integration
-- `test_plex.py`: Tests for Plex API interactions
-- `test_tasks.py`: Tests for Celery tasks
-- `test_utils.py`: Tests for utility functions

-Tests include:
-- Unit tests for individual functions
-- Integration tests for module interactions
-- Mocking of external services
-- Error case testing

 ## Error Handling